klbowman/Financial-Consultancy/README.md

 This repository is designed to identify clusters in cryptocurrency data using unsupervised machine learning models.
 Information for each cryptocurrency in the dataset includes algorithm type, trading status, proof type, total coins mined, and total coins in supply.
 The data (crypto_data.csv) is located in the "Data" directory of this repository.

-Data preparation, dimensionality reduction, and modeling is done in CryptoDataAnalysis.ipynb.
+Data preparation, dimensionality reduction, and modeling is done in **CryptoDataAnalysis.ipynb**.
 A standard scaler is used to standardize cleaned data before dimensionality reduction with PCA (90% of explained variance preserved) and t-SNE.
 Cluster analysis with k-Means suggests that the data can be clustered into five groups.

 ## Getting Started